howardpchen/Centaur/README.md

 ## Installation

-1. Copy files to a web directory.
+1. Copy files to a web directory
-1. Create a new database on your MySQL server, and create the table using Centaur.sql
+2. Create a new database on your MySQL server, and create the table using Centaur.sql For example: mysql -u username -p < Centaur.sql
+3. Add data for the test module into database mysql -u username -p < AddTestModule.sql
-1. Edit primerLib.php and ensure that the $db variable is properly configured to your MySQL database.
+4. Edit primerLib.php and ensure that the $db variable is properly configured to your MySQL database.
+For example:
+	$db = new mysqli('localhost', 'username', 'password', 'centaur');
-1. Go to the index.php URL - if you are able to run the test quiz, you are ready to go!
+5. Go to the index.php URL - if you are able to run the test quiz, you are ready to go!

 ## How to Create a New Module?